HomeBlogMarketingContent MarketingHow to Build a Content Marketing Strategy That Converts More Customers

 9. Track the data

 Make sure to set quantifiable goals for your content marketing efforts and what you expect to achieve.
-To expand reach and improve ROI, you should track your traffic, engagement metrics, and conversion of each item you publish.
+To expand your reach and improve ROI, you should track your traffic, engagement metrics, and conversion of each item you publish.
 You need to use accurate data with a trusted platform like Similarweb in order to get the most actionable insights.
 Define the overall purpose of your content marketing and also set periodic goals for the different content channels and assets.

 10. Analyze and optimize your content performance